Welcome to the Chapter 6 of our Ultimate WordPress Guide on Creating a WordPress website.

 The Save Draft button allows you to save your current unfinished work in the draft.
 The Preview button alongside it shows you the live preview of your post.
 This is used to view how your post will look after it is published.

 Status shows you the current status of your post whether it is still in the draft or if you have already published it.
 If you expand the options further you will see that you can password protect it or even stick it to the front page.

 You can sort out all of your posts into specific categories and tags using the options in the meta boxes on the right-hand-side column.
 These not only help you organize each of your posts with ease but also boosts the SEO of your posts.

-You can use any images that you want to feature on your post using the featured image thumbnails on the box below the categories and tags.
+You can use any images that you want to feature on your post using the set featured image button on the box below the categories and tags.

 Options With Plugins

 While adding a plugin, you will notice that most of them add their own settings panel that you can customize and use to your benefit.
 You can find tutorials along with it most of the time that guides you through the process of using it.

 Now that you have the basic idea of how each of the features works, you will no doubt easily be able to add a new post to your WordPress.
 Hope this article helped you out!

 Thanks for reading the chapter 6 of our ultimate WordPress guide on creating a WordPress site.